s1-spoon/BIO312Final/README.md

 ```
 ## RESULTS: rec.events.txt file: Duplications: 21 and Losses: 59

-# 7. Cosntructing a Reconciled Gene Tree Superimposed into Species Tree
+# 7. Constructing a Reconciled Gene Tree Superimposed into Species Tree
 I generated a RecPhyloXML object using python to view the gene-within-species tree reconciled using the Thirdkind program.
 ## Python Version: Python 2.7, conda environment
 ## Thirdkind Version: Thirdkind 3.6.8